 Wanamaker Organ in Philadelphia

 Located inside of the Macy’s Department Store across the street from Philadelphia’s City Hall, the Wanamaker Organ is the largest, functional pipe organ in the world.
 During the year, it puts on daily concerts which are simply beautiful.

 When you visit, it’s also worth heading upstairs to the 3rd floor Dickens Village, where you can walk through some of the most memorable seasons from “A Christmas Carol.”
 I was really impressed with the effort put into recreating the details of this classic story.
-(Click here to uncover more great Christmas things to do in Philadelphia.)
-Events run November 24 through the end of the year.

 Longwood Gardens in Kennett Square